eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

 On the one hand, the logic of both the *Agent* and the *Client* is completely separated from the transport protocol underneath through a set of interfaces, which will be explained in the following sections.

 On the other hand, taking advantage of the transport interface flexibility, the Client comes with a framing protocol implemented that enables using the DDS-XRCE wire protocol over stream-oriented transports.
-This feature allows using XRCE-DDS over two kinds of transports layers:
+This feature allows using *eProsima Micro XRCE-DDS* over two kinds of transports layers:

 * **Packet-oriented transports**: communication protocols that allow sending whole packets.
 * **Stream oriented transports**: communication protocols that follows a stream logic.